psagun/Rent-Predictor/README.md

 > Team: Ahsun Rasool, Phurpa Sherpa, Sagun Pandey, Sanjay Gurung

+> Important:  The datasets from NYC Open Data are large and therefore exceed Githib's 25 MB upload limit.
+>              If attempting to replicate the whole modeling process from the start, make sure to download
+>              them to your local machine and change the import path.
+URLs to the datasets are provided
+>              in the notebook cells.

 ## November 23 Deliverables:

 - [X] An email to the professor with: